SESSION LIST

 |

-423 Breaking Down Silos and Building Bridges for Effective Infection Control* | Anneke Cerri, BS, LPN, Delaware Department of Corrections Kristin Hernandez, RN, CCHP, Centurion Health | This session will highlight best practices for building a robust and responsive cross-disciplinary infection control program that has the buy-in and support of all key stakeholders within a correctional system.
+423 Breaking Down Silos and Building Bridges for Effective Infection Control* | Anneke Cerri, BS, LPN, Delaware Department of Correction Kristin Hernandez, RN, CCHP, Centurion Health | This session will highlight best practices for building a robust and responsive cross-disciplinary infection control program that has the buy-in and support of all key stakeholders within a correctional system.
 Additionally, it will highlight the importance of applying quality assurance frameworks to infection prevention and control.
 Educational Objectives

 Level Intermediate